-If you have not received your refund within the noted time frames, you may call one of the numbers listed on the back cover.
-Before you call, be sure to have a copy of your 2012 tax return on hand.
+If you have not received your refund within the noted time frames, you may call one of the numbers listed on page 1.
+Before you call, be sure to have a copy of your 2013 tax return on hand.
 You will need to know your SSN, your filing status and your 5-digit zip code.

-Calling the Department
+Contacting the Department